Presented in collaboration with

 The business must be at least 51% owned and controlled by an Indigenous (First Nations, Metis or Inuit) person or persons.

-The business must be registered in Canada.
+The for-profit business must be registered in Ontario.

 For individuals with more than one business, applications will only be accepted for one business.